sartell-coder-dojo/sartell-coder-dojo.github.io/index.md

 {% include youtube.html id="7XQOVKd-vVI" %}

 ## Schedule

 The Sartell CoderDojo is a new CoderDojo group that has just recently started.
-The second session is planned for Saturday, July 11 2020 at 9:30-11:30am in the Sartell Community Center.
-The space has been graciously made available free of charge by Sartell Community Education.
-Going forward the second Saturday of the month at the same time and place is planned.
+We meet virtually via Zoom from 9:30-11:30am on the second Saturday of every month.
+An email with the Zoom meeting details will be sent out the morning of the event to those who have signed up via the website.
+There is limited availability so sign up today!